 “Because of the pandemic, those who weren’t using e-commerce are finding ‘this is easy, it’s pretty good.’”
 Mr. Addison says.
 “In February, it’s snowing, you’re in Calgary.
 Are you going to drive out to a power centre or are you just going to order it off Amazon and have it delivered that afternoon?”

 Investors show increasing interest in multifamily residential

-According to Ray Wong, vice-president of data operations at Data Solutions for Altus Group, there has been some increase in vacancy in downtown Toronto in multiresidential, but that is because of a conversion of Airbnb units to longer-term rentals.
+According to Ray Wong, vice-president of data operations at Data Solutions for Altus Group, there has been some increase in vacancy in downtown Toronto in multi-residential, but that is because of the conversion of Airbnb units to longer-term rentals.